Most Dangerous Prescription Drugs

 What Are The Most Dangerous Medications?

-The worst prescription drugs listed below are the ones that are known to be most lethal medicine and have caused deaths due to overdose.
+The worst prescription drugs listed below are the ones that are known to be the most lethal medicine and have caused deaths due to overdose.
 Some of these lethal medications are well-known medications that are generally safe when following medical recommendations.

 Fentanyl is a synthetic opioid known to be so potent that it is 100 times stronger than morphine.
 It causes feelings of euphoria, releasing dopamine (the hormone that makes us feel pleasure or reward) from the brain.
 In the underworld, fentanyl is often added to other substances without the buyer's knowledge, to increase the potency and pleasurable effects of other drugs.
 The most common example of this is fentanyl in weed.
 Other side effects include drowsiness, difficulty concentrating, slowed breathing, vomiting, loss of appetite, constipation, and more.
 It also causes many deaths from overdose every year.
 To learn more about fentanyl, including how long fentanyl stays in your system and if touching fentanyl can cause an overdose, read our online resources.